Heavy-Tailed Mixed p-Spin Spherical Model: Breakdown of Ultrametricity and Failure of the Parisi Formula

-For the limiting spin behavior, the number of interaction for dominant interaction converges to a random variable $X$ which shows dominant term comes from $t-$spin interaction with probability $p_t$ and $X=1$ with probability $p_1$ which is the probability that every interaction is under the threshold.
+For the limiting spin behavior, the number of spins for dominant interaction converges to a random variable $X$ which shows dominant term comes from $t-$spin interaction with probability $p_t$ and $X=1$ with probability $p_1$ which is the probability that every interaction is under the threshold.
 For this event $\mathcal{F}_t$, we have conditional limiting spin behavior.
-For this limiting spin behavior, we have convergence in distribution as $n\to \infty:$
+For this limiting spin behavior, we have the convergence in the distribution as $n\to \infty:$

-where $Y_p$ is a random variable. \end{thm} This and above theorem implies this corollary which give probabilistic energy landscape. \begin{cor}[Tuning probabilistic energy landscape] For any given temperature, by tuning the coefficients $\alpha(p)$, we can tune $p_t$ above to be our desired number.
+where $Y_p$ is a random variable and $R_{1,2,p}$ is the overlap between all but $1,...,p$ tuples. \end{thm} The above theorem implies this corollary which gives controlled probabilistic energy landscape. \begin{cor}[Tuning probabilistic energy landscape] For any given temperature, by tuning the coefficients $\alpha(p)$, we can tune $p_t$ above to be our desired number.
 For any given sequence, we can make the dominant interaction come from the $t$-spin interaction with $p_t$.
 Furthermore, for any given sequence $a_t$ with $\sum a_t=1$ we can find $\alpha(p)'s$ such that this model shows $t$-RSB with probability $a_t$. \end{cor}